 This blog is going to be set out differently than the others blog posts as I’m going to be talking about more than one city in the North Island of New Zealand.

 Location: The North Island is one of the two main islands of New Zealand.
 New Zealand is located is the southwestern Pacific Ocean.

 I have been to the North Island many times in my life.
 Air New Zealand is usually the airline I fly with.
-They are always really good with my wheelchair and they have great service.
+They are always really good with my wheelchair.

 Taxi – You can easily find a taxi in the main cities in the North Island.

 Shuttles – great for getting from the airport to your accommodation.